openedx/edx-documentation/en_us/course_authors/source/developing_course/libraries.rst

 Edit Components in a Library
 ****************************

-You can perform most of the same tasks with components in a library as you can with components that you have added to a course.
+After you have added components to a content library, you can perform most of the same tasks with components in a library as you can with components that you have added to a course.

 For step-by-step instructions for editing, duplicating, or deleting components, refer to the following topics: